Basic-Geometry/Basic-Geometry.github.io/README.md

 The circumference of a circle is derived algebraically from its area by subtracting a theoretical circle, with radius shorter than the radius of the actual circle by the theoretical width of the circumference.

-'x' represents the width of the circumference, which is just theoretical, hence a very small number.
+The x represents the width of the circumference, which is just theoretical, hence a very small number.

+The difference between the shape of the straightened circumference and a quadrilateral is negligible.

+The length of two shorter sides of the quadrilateral is x.

+The length of the two longer sides is the area of the resulting ring divided by x.

 C=(3.2r²-3.2(r-x)²)/x=6.4r-3.2x